Day Trip to Celestun Biosphere Reserve (Mexico)

 The Celestun Biosphere Reserve covers over 146,000 hectares and is home to hundreds of bird species, including the famous flamingos.
 The area also features mangrove forests, salt flats, and quiet beaches.

-Key reasons to visit include:
+Key reasons to visit Celestun:

 - Observing flamingos in their natural habitat.